pulibrary/bibdata/docs/indexing.md

 SSH to a bibdata machine as deploy user (Find a worker machine in your environment https://github.com/pulibrary/bibdata/tree/main/config/deploy)

 ```
+tmux new -s full-index
 $ cd /opt/marc_liberation/current
 $ SET_URL=http://lib-solr8-prod.princeton.edu:8983/solr/catalog-alma-production-rebuild bundle exec rake liberate:full
+CTRL-b d (to detach from tmux)
 ```

 Indexing jobs for each DumpFile in the dump will be run in the background.
 To watch the progress of the index, you can go to the bibdata web UI, login, and go to /sidekiq.